MTstateIntroStats/IntroStatTextbook/docs/06-explore-regression.md

 ### Key ideas {-}

 * Two variables are **associated** when the behavior of one variable depends on the value of the other variable.
 For two quantitative variables, this occurs when a trend is apparent on a scatterplot.
 If this trend is linear with a non-zero slope, we say the two quantitative variables are **correlated**.
-Recall again from Chapter \@ref(intro-to-data), *association does not imply causation*!
+Recall again from Chapter \@ref(data-hello), *association does not imply causation*!

 * A **least squares regression line** represents the _predicted_ value of the response variable, $y$, for a given $x$-value.
 Since the actual observed values of the response variable are denoted by $y$, we denote the predicted values by $\hat{y}$.